matomo-org/searchengine-and-social-list/README.md

-These are community-contributed definitions for search engine and social network detections list maintained and used by [Matomo](https://matomo.org/) (formerly Piwik), the leading open source web analytics platform.
+These are community-contributed definitions for AI assistant, search engine and social network detections list maintained and used by [Matomo](https://matomo.org/) (formerly Piwik), the leading open source web analytics platform.

-# AI
+# AI Assistants

-AIs are defined in YAML format in the file `AI.yml`
+AI Assistants are defined in YAML format in the file `AI.yml`

-The definitions contain the name of the AI, as well as a list of one or more urls.
+The definitions contain the name of the AI Assistant, as well as a list of one or more urls.

 ```YAML
 "My AI":